Faculty & School/Dept.

 Franklin Henry Young Scientist Award - 2000

-My research focuses on optimal human development, primarily in two main areas.
-The first is the development and maintenance of expert performance across the lifespan.
-My previous research in this area has considered various psychosocial and genetic factors influencing skill development in athletes across a range of sports.
-Currently, I am examining the development and maintenance of skilled sports performance in a range of sports such as handball, ice hockey, and golf.
-These studies contribute to our understanding of how someone gets to, and stays at, the highest levels of performance.
+My research focuses on understanding sport skill development, primarily in two main areas.
+The first considers the diverse factors influencing athlete skill development.
+Currently, I am examining the development and maintenance of skilled performance in a range of able-bodied and Paralympic sports.
+For this research I work with leading athlete develoment systems around the world to advance our understanding of how someone gets to, and stays at, the highest levels of performance.